apache/sling-old-svn-mirror/README.md

 ### Distribution of packages among queues

-Each replication agent uses a specific queue distribution mechanism, specified via a 'queue distribution strategy', which defines how packages are routed into agent queues.
+Each distribution agent uses a specific queue distribution mechanism, specified via a 'queue distribution strategy', which defines how packages are routed into agent queues.
 The currently available distribution strategies are

 - single: the agent has one only queue and all the items are routed there